Use when working with context management context save

 Suggestions

-Remove conceptual explanations (what vector databases are, compression overview) and focus on specific commands/APIs Claude should use
+Remove conceptual explanations (what context management is, what vector databases are, future roadmap) and focus only on specific steps Claude should take.

 | Dimension | Reasoning | Score |